-That’s something I really dig about this game, and frankly it should be a mainstay in the gaming world by now.
+That’s something I dig about this game, and frankly, it should be a mainstay in the gaming world by now.
 Vainglory’s version of the game’s hero is called the ‘avatar’, which the player controls along with 4 others on their team.
 The goal is to make way pass enemy turrets and destroy the ‘Vain crystal’.

-This should take anywhere from 20-30 minutes on average, so it’s relatively quick play compared to MOBAs like Dota 2.
+This should take anywhere from 20-30 minutes on average, so it’s relatively quick to play compared to MOBAs like Dota 2.
 Right now, players can choose between 48 different avatars, plunging themselves into a beautifully rendered world with detailed shadows and textures.
 The original number of avatars?
 Seven.

-I have to applaud Super Evil Megacorp on their dedication to updating this game so much and building on their past experiences, and their influential cross-platform play.
+I have to applaud Super Evil Megacorp on their dedication to updating this game so much and building on their past experiences and their influential cross-platform play.

 7. Arena of Valor

-Actually, an adaptation of the Chinese variant MOBA, Wangzhe Rongyao, Arena of Valor was released in 2016 in Taiwan.
+An adaptation of the Chinese variant MOBA, Wangzhe Rongyao, Arena of Valor was released in 2016 in Taiwan.
 Little by little it then released into different countries all over the world onto mobile devices, eventually culminating in the world-wide release on the Nintendo Switch in September of 2018.

-Arena of Valor was published by Tencent Games, which I didn’t realize was actually the largest video game company in the world.
+Arena of Valor was published by Tencent Games, which I didn’t realize was the largest video game company in the world.
 They hail from China and focus primarily on online games, notably PlayerUnknown’s Battlegrounds on the mobile.

 Arena of Valor started as the brainchild of Tencent games after they approached Riot Games, developers of League of Legends, asking if they could develop it into one of their mobile titles.
 The creators of League didn’t bite, saying that it was strictly to be on non-mobile platforms, as being on mobile would decrease the integrity of the gameplay and graphics.